holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_intro_to_python/10_accumulators/assessment.md

-0. Match each of the following "accumulation pattern" terms with their definition
+0. Match each of the following _accumulator pattern_ terms with their definition
     a.
 A variable that stores the running total or collected values throughout a program's execution
     b.
-A rule that decides when to update the accumulator variable
+A rule that decides when to update the _accumulator variable_
     c.
-The statement inside a loop that updates the accumulator variable
+The statement inside a loop that updates the _accumulator variable_
     d.
-The final value in the accumulator variable after the program completes
+The final value in the _accumulator variable_ after the program completes
-1. True or False: the "selection condition" is required in every "accumulator pattern":
+1. True or False: the _selection condition_ is required in every _accumulator pattern_:
-2. True or False: the "accumulator pattern" requires a loop:
+2. True or False: the _accumulator pattern_ requires a loop:
-3. The "selection condition" is used to:
+3. The _selection condition_ is used to:
     a.
-Initialize the accumulator
+Initialize the _accumulator variable_
     b.
-Decide when to update the accumulator
+Decide when to update the _accumulator variable_
     c.
 Output the final result
     d.
 Create the loop
-4. Which line shows an "accumulation step"?
+4. Which line shows an instance of an _accumulation step_?
     a. count = 0
     b. for num in numbers:
     c. sum = sum + num